LM1LC3N7/nodebb-plugin-private-forum/README.md

+**Note: I finally found discourse as a better solution to suite my needs.
+As a results there is no active dev on this project, but pull requests are welcome!**

 # Private Forum Plugin for NodeBB

 This module allows to lock the forum to anyone that did not have an account.